Ayoub-elhallaoui/Ayoub-elhallaoui/README.md

 ###
 <div align="left">

-- 🌱 I’m continuously learning *and improving my coding abilities.*
+- 🔭 Collaborating with a team of 3 on a *full-stack ecommerce website using MERN technologies.*

-- 🔭 Collaborating with a team of three on a *full-stack ecommerce website using MERN technologies.*
+- 🌱 Continuously expanding my coding skills.*

-- 📚 Also learning *PostreSQL and Docker.*
+- 📚 I'm currently learning *PostreSQL and Docker.*

 - 📫 Reach me by *[Email](mailto:ayoub1elhallaoui@gmail.com).*

   </div>
 ###